DigitalSolder/Advanced-Home-Automation/README.md

-# Advanced-Home-Automation
-Project Description: Home Automation System with Environmental Sensing
-Overview:
-This project is a comprehensive home automation system designed and simulated using the Wokwi platform.
-It leverages an ESP32 microcontroller to monitor and control environmental conditions within a smart home setup.
-The system integrates temperature and humidity sensing (DHT22), light intensity detection (LDR), motion detection (PIR sensor), and real-time clock functionality (RTC DS1307).
-Outputs include automated control of lighting and fan relays, as well as a status LED indicator and an OLED display for real-time feedback1.

-Project Objectives:

-Automate the control of home lighting and fans based on environmental conditions and occupancy.

-Enhance energy efficiency by activating devices only when necessary (e.g., turning on lights when it’s dark and someone is present, or activating the fan when temperature exceeds a set threshold and motion is detected).

-Provide real-time environmental data and system status to users via an OLED display.

-Allow users to adjust temperature and light thresholds dynamically through serial commands, with persistent storage using EEPROM1.

-Key Features:

-Sensors:

-DHT22: Measures ambient temperature and humidity.

-LDR (Light Dependent Resistor): Monitors ambient light levels, both analog and digital outputs.

-PIR Sensor: Detects human motion.

-RTC DS1307: Maintains accurate time for time-stamped data display.

-Actuators:

-Relay for Light: Automatically switches lighting based on light level and motion.

-Relay for Fan: Activates fan when temperature exceeds user-defined threshold and motion is detected.

-Status LED: Indicates low light conditions via the LDR’s digital output.

-User Interface:

-OLED Display: Shows current time, temperature, humidity, light levels, and motion status.

-Serial Interface: Users can update temperature and light thresholds, which are saved in EEPROM for persistence across resets.

-System Logic:

-Lights are turned on only if the room is dark (below the light threshold) and motion is detected.

-The fan is activated when the temperature exceeds the set threshold and motion is detected, ensuring comfort only when the room is occupied.

-The status LED provides a quick visual cue for low-light conditions.

-The OLED display gives a comprehensive snapshot of all sensor readings and system status in real time1.

-Applications:
-This system is ideal for smart home enthusiasts, students, or engineers seeking to explore automation, IoT, and embedded systems.
-It demonstrates practical integration of multiple sensors and actuators, real-time data display, and persistent configuration—all within a simulated environment.
+🏠 Advanced Home Automation System with Environmental Sensing A Smart Home Project using ESP32 on Wokwi

+📘 Overview
+Welcome to the Advanced Home Automation system—a smart, sensor-driven home controller designed and simulated on the Wokwi platform! 🚀
+Powered by the ESP32, this system integrates real-time sensing and automation to enhance comfort, energy efficiency, and user control.

+🎯 Project Objectives
+⚡ Automate lighting and fan control based on temperature, light intensity, and occupancy.

+🌱 Improve energy efficiency by running appliances only when needed.

+🖥️ Display real-time data like time, temperature, humidity, and sensor status on an OLED screen.

+🛠️ Allow user-defined thresholds via the Serial Monitor with EEPROM-based persistence.

+🧠 Key Features
+🔍 Sensors
+🌡️ DHT22: Measures temperature and humidity.

+💡 LDR (Light Dependent Resistor): Detects ambient light levels (analog + digital output).

+🚶 PIR Sensor: Senses motion (human presence).

+⏰ RTC DS1307: Keeps accurate time, even during resets.

+⚙️ Actuators
+💡 Relay for Light: Turns on lights if it’s dark and someone is present.

+🌬️ Relay for Fan: Activates fan if temperature > threshold and motion is detected.

+🔴 Status LED: Glows when low-light is detected (via LDR digital output).

+🖥️ User Interface
+📟 OLED Display:
+Shows:

+⏱️ Current Time

+🌡️ Temperature & 💧 Humidity

+💡 Light Level

+🚶 Motion Detection Status

+🧑‍💻 Serial Interface:

+🛠️ Set custom thresholds for temperature & light.

+💾 Saves settings in EEPROM for persistence across resets.

+🧠 System Logic
+💡 Lights turn on only when:

+Light level is below threshold

+Motion is detected

+🌬️ Fan turns on when:

+Temperature is above threshold

+Motion is detected

+🔴 LED glows when light is below threshold (LDR digital LOW)

+📟 OLED shows a live snapshot of:

+Sensor readings

+System status

+Current time (RTC-based)

+💡 Applications
+This project is perfect for:

+🏠 Smart home enthusiasts

+🎓 Students exploring IoT & embedded systems

+👨‍🔧 Engineers designing intelligent automation systems

+It demonstrates:

+🌐 IoT integration

+🧩 Sensor-actuator fusion

+💾 EEPROM storage

+📟 Real-time data display
+All simulated efficiently using Wokwi!

+🔧 Technologies Used
+🧠 ESP32 Microcontroller

+🧪 DHT22, PIR, LDR

+⏰ RTC DS1307

+📟 SSD1306 OLED

+💬 EEPROM & Serial Monitor

+🧪 Wokwi Simulator

+🚀 Demo & Simulation
+🧪 Click here to run the simulation on Wokwi https://wokwi.com/projects/433739825455756289